DanielBMarkham/Info-Ops/manuscript/chapter5.md

 ### Did you get it?

-Abstraction levels are a good start, but we're need more than that to sort out and keep track of all the information floating around in the average project.
-Buckets not only do that, they do a bunch of other cool stuff that we'll learn about later.
+You learned why abstraction levels and genres, are a good start, but we need more than that to sort out and keep track of all the information floating around in the average project.
+You learned how to use buckets to do that.
+(They'll do a bunch of other cool stuff that you'll learn about later).

 {/blurb}